Ganeshify642/maxscribe/maxscribe-privacy.md

 ### 1.1 Personal Information
 When you use MaxScribe AI, we may collect:
 - Account information (name, email, professional credentials)
-- Voice recordings for note dictation
+- Voice recordings for note dictation (will be deleted immediately)
 - Clinical notes you create or generate
 - Patient data you input into the App